Ke'Bryan Hayes Player Props: Pirates vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.4 K/9, the fifth-best in MLB.

-- The Braves' 3.87 team ERA ranks eighth among all league pitching staffs.
+- The Braves' 3.91 team ERA ranks ninth across all league pitching staffs.

-- Braves pitchers combine to give up the fourth-fewest home runs in baseball (118 total, 1.1 per game).
+- Braves pitchers combine to allow the fourth-fewest home runs in baseball (119 total, 1.1 per game).

+- Chirinos (5-4) gets the starting nod for the Braves in his seventh start of the season.
+He has a 4.42 ERA in 71 1/3 innings pitched, with 39 strikeouts.

-- The righty last appeared on Tuesday against the Los Angeles Angels, when he threw 6 2/3 innings, allowing one earned run while giving up five hits.
+- The righty last appeared on Wednesday against the Los Angeles Angels, when he tossed five innings, allowing three earned runs while giving up six hits.

+- The 29-year-old has a 4.42 ERA and 4.9 strikeouts per nine innings in 17 games this season, while allowing a batting average of .258 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.